Home » Los Angeles » Soledad Deportation Defense Lawyer

 Our team matches your case with appropriate defenses to help you remain in the U.S.

-Support for ICE Bond Hearings in Stevenson Ranch
+Support for ICE Bond Hearings in Soledad

 If detained by ICE, you may be eligible for a bond hearing where a judge determines if you can be released.